-Relativistic effective core potentials providing ``chemical accuracy''
+Relativistic effective core potentials providing ``chemical

 in calculation of heavy-atom compounds